Three Inbox Zero techniques that work

 What does your current inbox approach look like?
 Is it working for you?

-If you want to get to Inbox Zero or just want someone else to deal with your inbox, I have two packages that might suit you.
+If you want to get to Inbox Zero or just want someone else to deal with your inbox, I can help.